Applies from Tue 21 May 2019, 9.04am. Last reviewed: Sun 4 Aug 2019, 12.17pm.

 - Myall Lakes National Park (including Broughton Island)

 - Little Broughton Island Nature Reserve

-The program is expected to take 8 days to complete if there are suitable weather conditions.
-Spraying has now been completed in the Seal Rocks area of Myall Lakes National Park.
+Spraying was not completed between Monday 3 June and Sunday 30 June 2019 due to unsuitable weather conditions.
+The remaining spraying is expected to take 3 days to complete with suitable weather.
+Spraying has now been completed in Booti Booti National Park, Corrie Island Nature Reserve, Stormpetrel Nature Reserve and the Seal Rocks area of Myall Lakes National Park.
 Thank you to everyone for their cooperation.

 For more information, please call the NPWS Manning Great Lakes area office on 02 6591 0300.